Efficient Multidimensional Functional Data Analysis Using Marginal Product Basis Systems: Estimation

 The update \eqref{eqn:S_admm_update} defines the so-called \textit{proximal operator} of $l$ and is uniquely minimized.
 The exact solution will depend on the form of $l$, but it can be shown that many reasonable choices permit an analytic result.
 For example, if $l(\cdot) = \|\cdot\|_1$, the update is given by the element-wise soft thresholding operator applied to matrix $\boldsymbol{Z}^\prime - \boldsymbol{A}^{*}$.

-Algorithm \ref{alg:ss_bcd} provides pseudocode for estimating the $K$-oMPB utilizing the block coordinate descent scheme.
-For the ADMM subproblem, we adopt the stopping criteria proposed in \cite{boyd2011} based on the primal and dual residuals at the $r^{th}$ iteration, which have the form

-The convergence of Algorithm~\ref{alg:ss_bcd} to a stationary point can be guaranteed if each of the sub-problems is convex and has a unique solution \citep{bertsekas1997}.
+Algorithm 1 in the Supplemental Material provides pseudocode for estimating the $K$-oMPB utilizing the block coordinate descent scheme, referred to from here on as \texttt{MARGARITA} (\underline{MARG}inal-product b\underline{A}sis \underline{R}epresentation w\underline{I}th \underline{T}ensor \underline{A}nalysis).
+The convergence of \texttt{MARGARITA} to a stationary point can be guaranteed if each of the sub-problems is convex and has a unique solution \citep{bertsekas1997}.
 The former property is satisfied by our construction, while the latter is difficult to verify in practice but can be enforced with minor augmentations.
 In particular, adding an additional proximal regularization of the form $\frac{\mu_d^{(r)}}{2}\left\|\boldsymbol{X} - \boldsymbol{\tilde{C}}_d^{(r)}\right\|_{F}^2$, for $\mu_{d}^{(r)} > 0$ to \eqref{eqn:BCD} guarantees strong convexity, and hence convergence.